 Rotherham Schools Linking Programme is led by the Development Education Centre South Yorkshire (DECSY) in partnership with Rotherham Local Authority.
-In the 2019-20 academic year, there were 12 classes involved in the Rotherham linking programme, from 8 primary schools, bringing together a fabulous 420 pupils.
-Our neutral venues include: Riverside House Library, Rotherham and New York Stadium, Rotherham.
+We are excited to be linking in 2020-21, our programme will be virtual; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
+In the 2019-20 academic year, there were 12 classes involved in the Rotherham linking programme, from 8 primary schools, which sadly of course were curtailed due to Covid.
+We would normally use neutral venues for children’s first meeting: Riverside House Library, Rotherham and New York Stadium, Rotherham.
+This year our shared experience will be an online theatre experience, which the children will be able to watch and work on together.

 Case Study: Last year Rotherham schools visited the Anne Frank Exhibition at the Riverside House Library and took part in related activities at Riverside House Library and New York Stadium, (Rotherham United).
 These were followed by class visits and in one case a joint celebration event.